 Today we caught up with our pediatrician before the move.
-Since she was unable to make our November visit, this will serve as our 18 month well-visit.
-I expressed my concernes over Tyoma not speaking very much.
+Since she could not make our November visit, this will serve as our 18-month well-visit.
+I expressed my concerns over Tyoma speaking little.
 But she said about four words is okay for now.

-He has spoken many words, but he seems to loose them–he used to say “mama,” “boo-ah” (papa), and “gaa-a” (our dog) frequently, but these words vanished.
-Other words have appeared, “aaah” for apple, and other little phonemes for food or favorite activities, but nothing seems to stick.
+He has spoken many words, but he seems to lose them–he used to say “mama,” “boo-ah” (papa), and “gaa-a” (our dog) frequently, but these words vanished.
+Other words have appeared, “aaah” for apple, and short phonemes for food or favorite activities, but nothing sticks.
 He gets what he wants by pointing and fussing.

 Tyoma liked the visit, especially since there were no shots.
 He kept pawing at Dr. Settles hair.
-I think long brown hair in an oddity to him.
+Long brown hair must be an oddity to him.
 I worry about finding another doctor in NH.
-I won’t know anyone!
-It’s so nice to have someone you trust to connnect with.
+I will know no one!
+It’s so lovely to have someone you trust to connect with.